dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Test-Password.md

 ```

 ### -DomainName
-Name of the domain where the user account is located (only used if password is managed).
+Specifies the name of the domain where the user account is located (only used if password is managed).

 ```yaml
 Type: System.String